 In the UK product placement is allowed in films, (including drama series and documentaries), TV series, entertainment shows and sports programs.
 News, religious, current affairs, and consumer advice shows, and children’s programs are not allowed to feature product placements.

-Audiences will know if the TV show they’re watching will contain a product placement, as the TV show is required to display a specific logo during the opening and closing credits of the program, and this logo is also repeated after any advertising break during the program.
+Audiences will know if the TV show they’re watching will contain a paid product placement, as the TV show is required to display a specific logo during the opening and closing credits of the program, and this logo is also repeated after any advertising break during the program.

-As mentioned previously, TV programs don't have to show the logo on content that was originally produced outside of the US, just content unique to the UK, even if that brand was a paid for placement originally.
+TV programs don't have to show the logo on content that was originally produced outside of the US, just content unique to the UK, even if that brand was a paid for placement originally.